Regulations & Access11 min readUpdated 2026-04-01

 For patients currently on compounded semaglutide or tirzepatide through a compliant telehealth provider: your treatment is not in immediate jeopardy.
 Compliant providers have adapted their operations to work within the current legal framework and continue to have legal pathways to provide compounded GLP-1 medications.

 For patients considering starting: compounded GLP-1 medications remain a legal and cost-effective option through compliant providers.
 The key is choosing a provider that operates within the appropriate regulatory framework.
-Our guide on evaluating online compounding services provides a comprehensive checklist.
+See our cheapest legal GLP-1 online cornerstone covering Hims, Ro, Found, Mochi, Henry Meds, LillyDirect with 503A pharmacy compliance citations, and our guide on evaluating online compounding services for a comprehensive checklist.

 Trimi's approach has always prioritized compliance and quality over cost minimization.
 Our pharmacy relationships and medical oversight model are designed to remain viable regardless of further regulatory evolution.
 Get started with a medical assessment at our how it works page.